kevinweber/wbounce/readme.txt

 == Changelog ==

-= 1.6.2.4 =
+= 1.6.3 =
+* New: Disable demo CSS used for exemplary template.
+This reduces the file size and makes it easier to use custom popup styles.
-* Fix: Never display scrollbars for popup underlay
+* Fix: Never display scrollbars for popup underlay.

 = 1.6.2.3 =
-* Fix: Incorrect cookie expiration date
+* Fix: Incorrect cookie expiration date.

 = 1.6.2.2 =
 * Fix: Change how array is created to work with PHP versions lower than 5.4.